 The proposed bill amends the Foster Care and Adoption Services Act by introducing a new section, Sec.
 8f, which establishes specific obligations for the Department of Health and Human Services concerning children in foster care.
 The department is required to screen children for potential eligibility for benefits within 60 days of their entry into foster care and annually thereafter, as well as to apply for any benefits the child is not already receiving.
-Additionally, the department must identify a representative payee or fiduciary for the child, ensuring that it acts in the child's best interests and conserves a portion of the benefits as the child matures.
-The bill also mandates annual accounting of the child's resources and provides for financial literacy training that covers essential personal finance topics.
+Additionally, the department must identify a representative payee or fiduciary for the child, ensuring that any actions taken in this capacity prioritize the child's best interests, particularly in conserving benefits for future needs rather than using them to offset state care costs.

 House Introduced Bill: 722.951, 722.960